aws-powertools/powertools-lambda-typescript/docs/utilities/idempotency.md

 npm i @aws-lambda-powertools/idempotency @aws-sdk/client-dynamodb @aws-sdk/lib-dynamodb
 ```

-While we support Amazon DynamoDB as a persistance layer out of the box, you need to bring your own AWS SDK for JavaScript v3 DynamoDB client.
+While we support Amazon DynamoDB as a persistence layer out of the box, you need to bring your own AWS SDK for JavaScript v3 DynamoDB client.

 ???+ note